FerretDB/FerretDB/website/docs/quickstart_guide/docker.md

 # Docker

 These steps describe a quick local setup.
-They are not suitable for most production use-cases because they keep all data inside containers.
+They are not suitable for most production use-cases because they keep all data inside containers and don't [encrypt incoming connections](/security.md#securing-connections-with-tls).
+For more configuration options check [Configuration flags and variables](/flags.md) page.

 1. Store the following in the `docker-compose.yml` file: